bashtools/mokctl/docs/testfix.md

 For, MOK this is run in `set_up_master_nodes` in `mokctl`.
 Changing and retrying...
 No need to rebuild the image this time.

+#### Summary

+1. Trying systemd earlier on the worker, but seemed not to so I changed it back.

+   Reading [cgroups(7) - Linux manual page](http://man7.org/linux/man-pages/man7/cgroups.7.html) and the fix_cgroup function comments in [entrypoint](/mok-centos-7/entrypoint).

+2. The incorrect Flannel version was installed.

 #### All working at last!

 Running busybox worked first time.
 My system is OK.
 The following screenshot says it all: